YCAO-Phillipa/Allocating-China-s-CO2-Emissions-based-on-Economic-Welfare-Gains-from-Environmental-Externalities/README.md

 ## How to use the model
 ### Model components
 The model consists of two files:
-1. ShareEmissionBasedOnEcon: a function used to compute you don't need to change any parameters in this function
+1. ShareEmissionBasedOnEcon: a function used to solve implicit function of t.
+Basically, you don't need to change any parameters in this function
-2. compute_tBasedOn_T: this part will output the responsibility sharing results
+2. compute_tBasedOn_T: this file contains the code to compute economic welfare and how to derive producer and consumer share.

 ### Data input
 You need three matrices to run the model: